Kanjiiro/Switch-lan-play-TelegramBot/README.md

-# Switch-lan-play-TelegramBot
+Switch-lan-play-TelegramBot
 A small script to choose witch server to connect using lan-play

-#Requirements:
+# Requirements:
--telepot (pip3 install telepot)
+* telepot (pip3 install telepot)
--telegram token (use @BotFather on telegram to get one)
+* telegram token (use @BotFather on telegram to get one)

-#Config:
+# Config:
--Put the telegram token in the variable TOKEN
+* Put the telegram token in the variable TOKEN
--Choose the network interface you prefer
+* Choose the network interface you prefer
--Enjoy
+* Enjoy